Very dear friends – social and otherwise!

 And, so, let us move on.
 Together.

 PS If you are keen on seeing alternative analyses and reports to the biased mainstream media, please consider helping us continue working for peace by peaceful means and make more fact-finding and peace missions to places such as Syria and Iran.
 Please go here and give us a helping hand.
 Remember, we are all unpaid.
-You money will cover concrete costs.
+Your money will help cover concrete costs.